annotation/text-fabric/tf/docs/about/datasharing.md

 main corpus
 :   You work with a main corpus
-    (it is not necessary anymore that a TF-app exists for the main corpus).
+    (it is not necessary anymore that a corpus app exists for the main corpus).
     The TF features of the corpus must be versioned, i.e. they must sit in a subdirectory named after the version.